 Choose bus for health — #lovemybus

-Transform Scotland is working with Stagecoach West Scotland to deliver an aspirational campaign to improve knowledge and promote the benefits of bus travel to health and wellbeing.
+Transform Scotland worked with Stagecoach West Scotland to deliver the first phase of this aspirational campaign to improve knowledge and promote the benefits of bus travel to health and wellbeing.

-Transform Scotland has been working with Professor Adrian Davis from Edinburgh Napier University’s Transport Research Institute.
-Professor Davis has identified six key themes associated with bus travel – health, saving money and time, me-time, relaxation, clean air and planet.
+We were delighted to work with Professor Adrian Davis from Edinburgh Napier University’s Transport Research Institute.
+Professor Davis provided evidence supporting six key benefits associated with bus travel – health, saving money and time, me-time, relaxation, clean air and planet.

 Choose the bus for health